ryeleo/Python-Package-Template/docs/jenkins-cicd.md

 1. **`git push`** your new branch to the Source Control Management (SCM) server.
 2. Log in to the SCM server and **create a pull request**.
-    * CI runs at this point (running all automated tests).
+    * Continuous Integration (CI) runs at this point (running all automated tests).
 3. Once Jenkins has completed its CI run, **merge** the pull request
-    * CD runs at this point (deploying to the appropriate Python Package Index)
+    * Continuous Delivery (CD) runs at this point (deploying to the appropriate Python Package Index)